ibm-cloud-docs/codeengine/connectivity-outbound.md

 2. Go to the row with the allowed destination IP address range that you want to remove and click the delete (trash can) icon.
 3. Confirm the deletion when prompted.

-## Managing allowed destination IP address ranges by using the CLI
+## Managing allowed outbound destinations by using the CLI
 {: #working-with-allowed-destination-cli}
 {: cli}

-To work with allowed destination IP address ranges by using CLI commands, log in to your [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/){: external} and [select the {{site.data.keyword.codeengineshort}} account and resource group](/docs/codeengine?topic=codeengine-install-cli).
+To work with allowed outbound destinations by using CLI commands, log in to your [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/){: external} and [select the {{site.data.keyword.codeengineshort}} account and resource group](/docs/codeengine?topic=codeengine-install-cli).

+### Adding an allowed destination IP address range for outbound connectivity
+{: #add-allowed-destination-cli}
+{: cli}

-For {{site.data.keyword.codeengineshort}} connectivity CLI commands, you can specify the `--cidr-name` and `--cidr` values.
+For {{site.data.keyword.codeengineshort}} connectivity outbound CLI commands, you can specify the `--name` and `--cidr` values to configure allowed destination IP address ranges.
 Follow these CIDR guidelines:
 * Do not use an IP range from the [reserved IP ranges](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#vrf-overview).
-* Do not use duplicate `--cidr-name` and `--cidr` values.
+* Do not use duplicate `--name` and `--cidr` values.
 * Do not use an unsupported CIDR name.
 * Do not use an unsupported IP address range.
 Follow CIDR notation.

-### Adding an allowed destination IP address range for outbound connectivity
-{: #add-allowed-destination-cli}
-{: cli}

 You can create allowed destination IP address ranges to limit where your workload can connect to over an external network.